JJ/hoborg/text/text.md

 -----------------------

-After New Orleans, something had become  loose in the head of Rufus the mechanical man man.
+After New Orleans, something had become  loose in the head of Rufus the mechanical man man, mirroring whatever had happend when Manuel had rammed is way into the New Orleans police station.
 But I thought he was just moody until he flatly told me that he was taking Manuel away from the circus.

 There was something funky going on there.
+Funkier that whatever I was up to, at least.
+Yes, I am not a people's guard, but funky is funky, OK?
-Up until yesterday it was working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.
+Up until yesterday it was
+working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.
+It had been dented and had chipped in some places, but it wasn't that bad.
+Well, it was also a bit rustier than before it had sailed; the hot funk of New Orleans and the sea are no good for him, I tell you.
+But nothing a bit of paint and a hammer here and there could not mend.

 "Where again is it going?"
 I asked Rufus.
 He looked to his right and answered.